srj-17/etch_a_sketch/README.md

 This goal of this project is to teach myself the basics of DOM Manipulation using Javascript and Flexbox.

+TODO:
-TODO: Make the main page take input and scroll down to the etch-a-sketch page for sketching
+- [ ] Make the main page take input and scroll down to the etch-a-sketch page for sketching
+- [ ] Change input to intuitive range where increasing size means sliding the range slider to right
+- [ ] Create a button for clearing the board